tomar753ozi-sketch/Dynamic-Resistance-Spacetime-DRS-Theory/README.md

 Classical GR admits solutions in which curvature invariants may become arbitrarily large.

-The DRS hypothesis does not attempt to replace the Einstein field equations arbitrarily.
+The DRS hypothesis does not attempt to arbitrarily replace the Einstein field equations.

 Instead, it investigates whether the stress-energy response of rapidly compressed matter may contain an additional dynamical component.